 Roughhousing is essential for kids.
-Laughter vents anxiety and transforms the body chemistry to reduce the stress hormones that are circulating.
-Laughter
+Laughter transforms the body chemistry to reduce stress hormones and reduce anxiety.
+Laughter creates more oxytocin,

-creates more oxytocin, the bonding hormone, so when kids laugh with another person, it strengthens that relationship.
-Moving helps work out emotion
+the bonding hormone, so when children laugh with another person, it strengthens that relationship.
+Physical movement helps work out emotion and is

-Roughhousing even builds self esteem as kids experience their own physical strength, especially for kids who are less assertive, or smaller than other
+Roughhousing even builds self esteem, as children experience their own physical strength -- especially for kids who are less assertive, or smaller than other kids their age.

-kids their age.
-And like other young mammals, when kids "play" fight, they learn to manage aggression, which makes them less likely to lash out when
+And like other young mammals, when kids "play" fight, they learn to manage aggression, which makes them less likely to lash out when they're angry.

 4. Set Limits.
 State your rule or expectation, firmly and kindly.
 “This kind of play doesn't belong in this room.
 I’m worried that you might roll into the lamp or the TV.”

 5. Empathize as you offer an alternative, and maybe a choice.
 "I know it's hard to stop, but this kind of play belongs in the basement on the tumbling mat, or outside.
 Your choice.
 Outside?
 Deal!"